NaohiroHayashi/baxter/README.md

 ======

-I wrote some sample codes of baxter by C++.
+I wrote some sample codes of baxter by C.

 cvtest